salesforce/lwc-rfcs/text/0000-canonical-metadata.md

 - Eliminate redundancy: There should be only one way to get a desired information about a module.
 - Consistency in property names
 - Flexibility: Allow for new data to be collected in the future.
+- Analyze HTML, JS and CSS files only

 # Use Cases
 ## Referential Integrity